Madeira Interactive Technologies Institute

-The Madeira Interactive Technologies Institute (M-ITI) is a teaching and research institute of the University of Madeira, headquartered in Funchal, Madeira Island, Portugal.
+The Interactive Technologies Institute (formerly known as M-ITI, Madeira Interactive Technologies Institute) is a teaching and research institute of the Instituto Superior Técnico, which has its headquartered located in Lisbon, Portugal.

 History

 It was formerly a state-run Portuguese graduate school and research institute.
 It was conceived in 2000, formally integrated as a research group in 2007, and established as an Innovation Institute in 2010.
 It resulted from a collaborative connection between the University of Madeira, Madeira Tecnopolo, and Carnegie Mellon University.
 M-ITI has also been a member of the National Associated Laboratory for Robotics and Systems in Engineering and Science (LARSyS) since 2011.

+Since then, M-ITI became the Interactive Technologies Institute, when the institute moved from the Madeira Islands to be integrated as one of the research units of Instituto Superior Técnico.
+Currently, the Interactive Technologies Institute is located at the Hub Criativo do Beato, where its facilities were inaugurated on October 17 2023, by the Mayor of Lisbon at the time, Carlos Moedas.

 Partnership with Carnegie Mellon University

 M-ITI operated in the interdisciplinary domain of Human-Computer Interaction (HCI), with contributions from the disciplines of Computer Sciences, Psychology and Social Sciences, and Design.
 It had a partnership with the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University (US), which was founded by computer science pioneers Allen Newell (Turing Award) and Herbert A. Simon (Turing Award and Nobel Prize in Economics).
 The HCII at Carnegie Mellon is recognized as a worldwide leader in HCI research.
 M-ITI grew through this collaboration, which was made possible by the Carnegie Mellon - Portugal International Partnership, an initiative conducted by the Portuguese national government that supports collaborative teaching and research between universities in Portugal and Carnegie Mellon University.